Nosen92/maskin-flipdot/protocol.md

 > This document serves to explain the Mobitec protocol.
 It is not required reading to use the python code, since that handles all this for you.

 To control the flipdot display, commands are sent using Mobitec's sign protocol.
-This protocol consists of a sequence of bytes represented here with two hex values.
+This protocol is really slow and robust, consists of a sequence of bytes represented here with two hex values: (e.g. 0xab).
 Here is an example that simply writes EXAMPLE at the top left of the display:
 ```
 0xff  # Starting byte      ⎫